Percolation on triangulations: a bijective path to Liouville quantum gravity: Convergence of percolated triangulations to on -LQG

 \begin{remark} Observe that (as explained right after Theorem~\ref{thm2}) Theorem~\ref{thm1} gives convergence of many interesting observables of the percolated UIPT which do \emph{not} depend on the particular embedding we chose. \end{remark}

 \begin{remark} The scaling $n^{-1}$ for area in \eqref{eq:mu-def}, $n^{-3/4}$ for the length of percolation loops in \eqref{eq:def-gab}, $n^{-1/2}$ for the magnitude of the random walk in \eqref{eq:Zn} (equivalently, length of the frontiers of the near-triangulation), and $n^{-1/4}$ for pivotal measure in \eqref{eq:piv-dis} and \eqref{eq:piv-dis2}, correspond to the scaling of $H^2,H^{3/2},H,H^{1/2}$ for their continuum analogs in \eqref{eq:taud}, \eqref{eq:Zd}, \eqref{eq:piv-scale} (with $H^2$ corresponding to the area).
-The ratios $4:3:2:1$ between the scaling exponents is an instance of the KPZ relation (see \cite{shef-kpz} and reference therein) between the scaling exponents of planar fractals in Euclidean geometry and LQG geometry.
+The ratios $4:3:2:1$ between the scaling exponents is an instance of the KPZ relation\footnote{ \nina{The KPZ relation is named after Knizhnik, Polyakov, and Zamolodchikov \cite{kpz-scaling}.
+We refer to \cite{shef-kpz} and reference therein for further details.}} between the scaling exponents of planar fractals in Euclidean geometry and LQG geometry.
 The planar fractals involved here are: $\SLE_6$ curves, $\SLE_{8/3}$ curves, and pivotal points of $\CLE_6$. \end{remark}

 \begin{remark} Beside the convergence results stated in the above theorem, it will be clear from the proof that the discrete looptrees $\frk L(\ga^n_1),\frk L(\ga^n_2),\dots$ (Definition~\ref{def:lt-cluster}) converge in the Gromov-Hausdorff topology\footnote{More precisely, we are considering here the discrete looptrees $\frk L(\ga^n_i)$ as compact metric spaces $(V_i^n,d_{\op{gr}}^n)$, where $V_i^n$ is the vertex set of $\frk L(\ga^n_i)$ and $d_{\op{gr}}^n$ is the graph distance rescaled by $n^{1/2}$.} to the corresponding continuum looptrees $\frk L(\gab_1),\frk L(\gab_2)\ldots$.
 This convergence result is immediate from \cite[Theorem 4.1]{curien-kortchemski-looptree-def} and results in Section~\ref{app:conv}, since the convergence of the walk encoding a looptree implies the convergence of the looptree itself in the Gromov-Hausdorff topology, provided the height of the tree of bubbles times the renormalization factor for the walk goes to zero.
 The constraint is satisfied in our case since the height of the tree of bubbles is of order $n^{1/4}=o(n^{1/2})$, as it is encoded by an excursion of a walk with increments that are in the domain of attraction of a $3/2$-stable random variable \cite{Duquesne03,k13}. \end{remark}